MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

 * You can choose to cancel the request.
 * You can choose to display default SSL interstitial page to let user to respond to the request.

+We also propose adding `ClearSSLDecision` API that clears certificate decisions that were added in response to proceeding with SSL certificate errors.

 # Examples

 ## Win32 C++